slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - Money is a shared belief.
 So is a border.
 So are bitcoins.
 The list goes on.
 - News are the first draft of History.
-- science is also the study of truth

-> *'The imagination of nature is far, far greater than the imagination of man.' -- Richard Feynman* -->
+-->

 > *'The whole of science is nothing more than a refinement of everyday thinking.' -- Albert Einstein*

 > *'The grand aim of all science is to cover the greatest number of empirical facts by logical deduction from the smallest number of hypotheses or axioms.' -- Albert Einstein*

 Everything that is not a law of nature is just a shared belief.
+Science is the study of truth.

 > *'Scientific discovery consists in seeing what everyone else has seen and thinking what no one else has thought.' -- Albert Szent-Gyorgyi*

 > *'The most exciting phrase to hear in science is not 'Eureka!' but 'That’s funny...' -- Isaac Asimov*

+> *'The imagination of nature is far, far greater than the imagination of man.' -- Richard Feynman*

 > *'Technological progress is like an ax in the hands of a pathological criminal.' -- Albert Einstein*